YerlanTuraly/AAE2004-group-9/README.md

 ![ezgif com-gif-maker (15)](https://user-images.githubusercontent.com/116061877/203242548-13ea08f7-16a6-4827-8540-3cfacd3ab60d.gif)

-Already seeing 3 different codings' outcomes, we wan to sum up that the Dijkstra is the code that finds the aircraft's path flight longer than othe A* path planning, but significantly faster than BFS, even if Dijkstara was speeded up by 3 times.
-Even though Dijkstra path finding programme searches a path so long, the BFS takes much more time for own calculations and searching for the final path; however, it is crystal clear that A* planning is the best programme that can be and have to be chosen for our tasks.
+Already seeing 3 different codings' outcomes, we can sum up that the Dijkstra is the code that finds the aircraft's path flight longer than the A* path planning, but significantly faster than BFS, even if Dijkstara was speeded up by 3 times.
+Even though Dijkstra path finding programme searches a path so long, the BFS takes substantially more time for own calculations and searching for the final path; we even speeded up it by 5 times for making it relaatively faster in our article.
+In conclusion, it is crystal clear that A* planning is the best programme that can be and have to be chosen for our tasks.
 As it reaches the goal point in the shortest possible way.
 It is why we can conclude that choosing A* path planning was the best decision for our project coding part.

 <p align="right">(<a href="#readme">back to top</a>)</p>